Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT

 \subsection{A Unified Hybrid Message-Aware Rate-Splitting Scheme}

-In this subsection, based on the proposed system, we present a unified hybrid message-aware rate-splitting scheme.
-Without loss of generality, we consider $M \geq N_2 \geq N_1$.
-Furthermore, we assume $M\leq N_1+N_2$ since for other cases the DoF region can be achieved by turning off redundant transmit or receive antennas.
-In this case, the DoF region is simplified to
+In this subsection, based on the proposed system and utilizing the space-time rate-splitting transmission scheme provided by \cite{hao2017achievable}, we are able to crystallize a hybrid message-aware rate-splitting scheme.
+Note that our scheme belongs to 1-layer rate-splitting, which is different from 2-layer rate-splitting in the species of common messages.
+Without loss of generality, we consider $N_1 \leq N_2 \leq M$.
+Furthermore, we assume $M\leq N_1+N_2$, since for other cases the DoF region can be achieved by turning off redundant transmit or receive antennas.
+This is because the DoF region of $M > N_1+N_2$ and the DoF region of $M\leq N_1+N_2$ are the same.
+Under $N_1 \leq N_2 \leq M\leq N_1+N_2$, the DoF region is simplified to